Coherence-Driven Quantum Battery Charging via Autonomous Thermal Machines: Energy Transfer, Memory Effects, and Ergotropy Enhancement: Conclusion

 Our work is closely related to several studies on non-Markovian effects in external systems and those of the generalized Landauer bound as discussed in our paper in \cite{intro10a}.
 In particular, our paper extended these effects to quantum coherence charging batteries.
 Moreover, the impact of Markovian channels on the capacity of quantum batteries in the case of Bell-diagonal states is discussed in \cite{intro11}.
 However, our work focused on controlling non-Markovian dynamics using various considerations of the coupling between the charger and quantum battery.
 This approach allowed us to study both Markovian and non-Markovian behaviors depending on whether the coupling between the charger and battery, or between the QATM and charger, is weak or strong, respectively.

 The role of coherence in quantum work extraction and energy storage under Markovian dynamics is examined in \cite{intro13}.
 We further investigate the role of coherence in the charging process using the relative entropy of coherence.
 Our results showed that it is possible to have a transfer of coherence between a quantum charger and battery under the exchange of correlations in non-Markovian dynamics.
 Moreover, our work demonstrated that the QATM is able to control the decoherence effects in the charger-battery system.
 Hence, this makes our contribution an extension of the previous works in the context of the QATM and coherence-charging batteries.
-Moreover, our work can be implemented experimentally within the framework of superconducting qubits since we used basically the feasible experimental parameters.
+Moreover, our work can be experimentally implemented within the framework of superconducting qubits since we have used experimentally feasible parameters, namely the energy spacing is taken in the GHz range, while the coupling strengths in the MHz range~\cite{sup1,sup2,sup3}.

 \acknowledgments A.~K acknowledges CNRST-Morocco support for this research within the Program " PhD-ASsociate Scholarship – PASS".